There's MSNBC doing their one-year retrospective impact of the Gulf oil spill.

 She was behind the cargo plant.

-But it's the first lady, Snerdly.
+But it's the First Lady, Snerdley.

-I mean, you gotta understand.
+I mean, you got to understand.

-Uh, you know, air traffic controllers can fall asleep and imperil average people, no big deal.
+You know, air traffic controllers can fall asleep and imperil average people, no big deal.

-Speaking of waivers, health care waivers, remember Mickey D's got one.
+Speaking of waivers, healthcare waivers, remember Mickey D's got one.

-Remember, everybody used to criticize McDonald's hamburger flipper jobs.
+Mickey D's got a waiver, and that waiver, remember everybody used to criticize McDonald's hamburger flipper jobs.

 Worthless jobs.

-Don't even provide health care for their employees, and all of a sudden we learn they do, and they might have to cancel all health care coverage unless they got a waiver from Obamacare.
+And they might have to cancel all health care coverage unless they got a waiver from Obamacare.

 And they got the waiver.